drudewerk/drudewerk.github.io/support.markdown

 permalink: /support/
 ---

-# JSON Import & Export by Drudewerk Support
+# Support

-Thank you for using the JSON Import & Export by Drudewerk Add-on for Google Sheets™!
+Thank you for using JSON Import & Export by Drudewerk Add-on for Google Sheets™!

-If you have any questions, run into issues, or need assistance with the add-on, we're here to help.
+If you have any questions, run into issues, or need assistance with the add-on, you can reach our support team by sending an email to:

-## How to Get Support

-You can reach our support team by sending an email to:

 **[info@drudewerk.com](mailto:info@drudewerk.com)**